formR documentation

 • Some shorthand functions for frequently needed operations on the site:

-"formr." %contains% "mr."
+"formr." %contains% "mr." # will yield TRUE

 • Some helper functions to make it easier to correctly deal with dates and times:

-time_passed(hours = 7);
+time_passed(hours = 7)

-in_time_window(time1, time2);
+in_time_window(time1, time2)

 • Connecting to formr, importing your data, correctly typing all variables, automatically aggregating scales.